superkabuki/cronic/README.md

 * You can run cronic manually at any time, it won't break itself.
 * These are the conditioals used by cronic.

+* __If the cert IS ready for renewal__:
+  * cert is renewed.
+  * cron job created for next renewal at valid renewal time.
+  * crontab displayed.
+  * servicess are restarted to use the new certificate.

 * __If the cert is NOT ready renewal__:

   * let's encrypt is not contacted.
   * Cron job installed to valid renewal time.
-  * crontab displayed.

-* __If the cert is ready for renewal__:
-  * cert is renewed.
-  * cron job created for next renewal at valid renewal time.
   * crontab displayed.

 * __If the renewal process fails and renewal cannot be attempted__: